 10 Home Remedies for Sore Nipples While Breastfeeding

 1. Work on a proper latch

-Nipple pain from breastfeeding is no fun and can be down right discouraging.
-For the first 6 weeks of breastfeeding, every single time my son would latch, I braced myself for shooting pain.
+Nipple pain from breastfeeding is no fun and can be downright discouraging.
+For the first six weeks of breastfeeding, every single time my son would latch, I braced myself for shooting pain.

 It wasn’t supposed to be like this.
 I knew this from all the breastfeeding forums I read.

-If your nipples are cracked and sore, your baby is likely not latching on properly.
+If your nipples are cracked and sore, your baby is likely not latching on correctly.

-If you can get your baby to latch properly, your nipples will heal quickly and your pain will be greatly improved, if not gone altogether.
+If you can get your baby to latch properly, your nipples will heal quickly and your pain will be significantly improved, if not gone altogether.

-The first step to getting your baby to latch properly is learning exactly what the proper latch looks like.
+The first step to getting your baby to latch correctly is learning what the proper latch looks like.